S/2018 J 4

 S/2018 J 4 is a small outer natural satellite of Jupiter discovered by Scott S. Sheppard on 11 May 2018, using the 4.0-meter Víctor M. Blanco Telescope at Cerro Tololo Observatory, Chile.
 It was announced by the Minor Planet Center on 20 January 2023, after observations were collected over a long enough time span to confirm the satellite's orbit.
 The satellite has a diameter of about 2 km for an absolute magnitude of 16.7.

-S/2018 J 4 is an irregular moon of Jupiter on an highly inclined prograde orbit at an angle of 53° with respect to the ecliptic plane.
-It belongs to the same group as the similarly-inclined moon Carpo, which was long thought to be an outlier until the discovery of S/2018 J 4.
+S/2018 J 4 is an irregular moon of Jupiter on a highly inclined prograde orbit at an angle of 53° with respect to the ecliptic plane.
+It belongs to the same group as the similarly inclined moon Carpo, which was long thought to be an outlier until the discovery of S/2018 J 4.
 Like all irregular moons of Jupiter, S/2018 J 4's orbit is highly variable over time due to gravitational perturbations by the Sun and other planets.
 On average, S/2018 J 4's orbit has a semi-major axis of 16.3 e6km, an eccentricity of 0.18, and a very high inclination of 50° with respect to the ecliptic.

 Like Carpo, S/2018 J 4's very high inclination subjects it to the Lidov–Kozai resonance, where there is a periodic exchange between its orbital eccentricity and inclination while its argument of pericenter oscillates about a constant value without apsidally precessing.
 For example, the Lidov–Kozai resonance causes Carpo's eccentricity and inclination to fluctuate between 0.19–0.69 and 44–59°, respectively.
-S/2018 J 4's argument of pericenter oscillates about 270° with respect to the ecliptic, which keeps its perijove always above Jupiter and apojove below Jupiter.
+S/2018 J 4's argument of pericenter oscillates about 270° with respect to the ecliptic.